cloudmesh-community/fa18-516-21/chapter/graphql.md

         return Repo.objects.all()
 ```

-Create cloudmeshrepo/schema.py with below code.
+Create cloudmeshrepo/schema.py with following code.
 It just inherits query defind in repos app.
 This way we are able to isolate schema to their apps.

 ```python
 import graphene